IL2HorusTeam/il2fb-mission-parser/docs/parsers/bornplace-aircrafts.rst

       ],
   }

 **Description**:

-The output of the parser is a dictionary with a single item.
-It is accessible by ``homebase_aircrafts_N`` key, where ``N`` is original homebase number.
-The value is a list of dictionaries.
-Each dictionary represents a single aircraft.
+The output of the parser is a :class:`dict` with ``home_base_aircrafts_N`` item, where ``N`` is original home base number.
+This item contains a list of dictionaries.
+Each dictionary stores information about single aircraft.

-Let's examine first line.
+Let's examine the first line.

 ``Bf-109F-4``
   Aircraft code name.